-W$_{3}$Re$_{2}$C polycrystals were synthesized via arc melting method.
-High-purity tungsten powder (99.9 \%), rhenium powder (99.9 \%), and carbon powder (99.9 \%) were used as starting materials.
-Certain amount of W, Re and C powders were weighed, thoroughly ground in an agate mortar, and pressed into a pellet.
-This pellet was then arc-melted on a water-cooled copper hearth under an ultra-high-purity argon atmosphere using a tungsten electrode.
-A zirconium button was employed as an oxygen getter during melting.
-To ensure homogeneity, the sample was flipped and remelted for 5 -- 6 times.
-Mass loss after melting was typically less than 1.0 \%.
 The powder X-ray diffraction (PXRD) was performed using a Bruker D8 X-ray diffractometer with Cu radiation ($\lambda$ = 0.15418 nm) at room temperature.
 Rietveld refinement of the PXRD pattern was performed using the code TOPAS4.
 The composition of W$_{3}$Re$_{2}$C polycrystal was determined by examination of multiple points on the crystals using energy dispersive X-ray spectroscopy (EDX) in in a FEI Nano 450 scanning electron microscope.
 Electrical transport and heat capacity measurements were carried out in Quantum Design Physical Property Measurement System (PPMS-14T) and magnetization measurements were carried out in Quantum Design Magnetic Property Measurement System (MPMS3).